taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 ### 2058

 The Space Consortium begins to mass-manufacture commercial SynTh products, using bactoFET chips to create tiny implantable organic electronics that can replace all of the functionality of "smart mobile phones" that were commonplace during the early 21st century.
-Space Consortium demands that they be allowed to have proprietary access and rights to these SynTh products for at least 10 years.
-This sparks rigorous protests throughout the world, and the Laboratório Nacional de Biociências e Tecnologia refuses to agree.
-The Space Consortium takes legal action, and is granted right to profits.

 The Space Barge fleet, comprising of 34 vessels, now makes daily trips from the Earth's surface to the Space Consortium's two Orbital arboretums.

+In collaboration with Iúna and her collaborators, Majhee's lab begins experimenting with splicing SynTh directly into other organic cell cultures.
+Thanks to a worldwide network of collaborators and open science activists, Majhee and colleagues are able to continuously publish their advances as open source and freely-accessible academic work.

+### 2060

+Majhee and colleagues begin experimenting with splicing SynTh into skin cells from several species, including mice and humans.
+They win a 6-year technology innovation grant from the UN to develop SynTh-hybrid skin, a self-cleaning and self-mending fabric that can grow with a human throughout one's whole life, to be used to make clothing for refugees and the poverty-stricken.

 ### 2061

+Orbiter population reaches 8,000.

+While conducting their own research on more efficient ways to integrate SynTh onto textiles, Iúna and her collaborators discover that the electrophoretic mycelium spun by thread-worms can provide alternative means for long-distance, wireless communication.

+### 2064

 SynTh body mods are now quite popular.

-SynTh clothing are also starting to become part of high-fashion labels, initially marketed as luxury clothing that can morph color or texture.
+Majhee and colleagues struggle to create SynTh-hybrid skin, but have acheived a SynTh-hybrid textile that can change color or texture based on the application of certain electromagnetic frequencies.
+SynTh clothing makes an explosively successful entrance on the scenes of luxury clothing labels and technical outdoor gear.
 Some industries are providing their employees with company-subsidized occupationally-specific body mods.

-Orbiter population reaches 8,000.

-### 2064

-Majhee and colleagues begin experimenting with splicing SynTh into skin cells from several species, including mice and humans.
-Thanks to a worldwide network of collaborators and open science activists, Majhee and colleagues are able to continuously publish advances to thread-worm research as open source academic work faster than Space Consortium can patent commercial applications.

 The Biononymous, a cult-like religious movement that forbids the use of body mods and surgical SynTh implants, is quietly founded by activists concerned with the human rights implications of SynTh mods.
 The Biononymous believe that SynTh mods will lead to direct biological data harvesting, malicious bio-hacking, and oppressive surveillance.
-One of the founders of the Biononymous, Raquel Morei, is a volunteer for the World Health Organization and the owner of several textile manufacturing plants, and develops a secretive textile research program to create SynTh clothing that will not only protect wearers from harmful solar radiations, but will also prevent any wireless transmissions from entering or exiting their bodies/clothing, and will obscure their presence on surveillance cameras, many of which use infrared light.
+One of the founders of the Biononymous, Iúna Morei, is a volunteer for the World Health Organization and the owner of several textile manufacturing plants, and develops a secretive textile research program to create SynTh clothing that will not only protect wearers from harmful solar radiations, but will also prevent any wireless transmissions from entering or exiting their bodies/clothing, and will obscure their presence on surveillance cameras, many of which use infrared light.
 The Biononymous movement becomes particularly popular at the UN Green Havens.

 ### 2065

 SynTh clothing and accessories of all kinds are now widely available, and even secondhand stores and charity shops have SynTh items on a regular basis.

-Raquel Morei gives birth to João Morei in Randolph Center, Vermont, USA.
+Iúna Morei gives birth to João Morei in Randolph Center, Vermont, USA.

 ### 2066

-In collaboration with the Laboratório Nacional de Biociências e Saúde Pública, the Space Consortium develops thread-worm batteries, which can provide rechargable portable power equivalent to a conventional battery at least 20 times larger by volume.
-Space Consortium once again submits an exclusive patent for the thread batteries.
+In collaboration with the Laboratório Nacional de Biociências e Saúde Pública, the Space Consortium develops SynTh batteries, which can provide rechargable portable power equivalent to a conventional battery at least 20 times larger by volume.
+Space Consortium demands that they be allowed to have proprietary access and rights to these SynTh products for at least 25 years.
+This sparks rigorous protests throughout the world, and the Laboratório Nacional de Biociências e Tecnologia refuses to agree.
+The Space Consortium takes legal action, and is granted right to profits.

 The River Niger dries up, causing panic in northern Africa.
 An extremely aggressive water-borne disease wipes out several major urban areas in China and India.
 Illnesses from sun radiation, such as skin cancer, have a thousand-fold jump in rate of diagnosis around the world.